ragunathjawahar/simple-section-adapter/README.md

 About
 =====

 This is the **SIMPLEST** [Section Adapter][google-search] available for Android.
 Works with any custom adapter that you already have.
 No project specific dependencies.
-Just include the [jar][jar-download] or the [sources][sources-download-link] to your Android project.
+Just include the [latest jar][jar-download] or the [sources][sources-download-link] to your Android project.

 Pros
 ----